 Gross rental yields for properties across Greater Brisbane still remains much higher than in Sydney and Melbourne.
 While Sydney and Melbourne have an average rental yield of 2.7 and 2.9 per cent for their investors, the yield still remains relatively higher in Brisbane at 4.2 per cent.

 Take advantage and purchase a Brisbane investment property!

 Here at REIF we keep saying that there is no better time to act then now.
 That's because it's it's true!

-Whether you're looking to buy property to live in or make it your smart real estate investment - now is the time to do it!
+Whether you're looking to buying a house to live in or make it an investment property - now is the time to do it!
 Brisbane is the best market to take advantage of amazing market conditions combined with low rates and consumer positivity.